Dilated Cardiomyopathy Workup

 Echocardiography

 Echocardiography has become one of the most useful and most efficient diagnostic modalities in attaining a diagnosis and classification of cardiomyopathy.
-Echocardiography may be indicated in the ED when a patient has findings suggestive of failure (eg, jugular venous distention) but the cause of cardiac decompensation is unclear.
+Echocardiography may be indicated in the ED when a patient has findings suggestive of failure (eg, jugular venous distention) but the diagnosis is unclear.

 In this setting, the differential diagnosis may include pulmonary embolism or cardiac tamponade.
 On echocardiography, secondary findings associated with pulmonary embolism such as right ventricular distention or pericardial effusion with tamponade may be seen.
 Pericardial effusion can be easily excluded or characterized using this imaging modality.